toivotuo/tapestry/docs/implementation.rst

 System implementation
 =====================

-..
-FIXME: text is not ready

 As the implementation language for Tapestry, Python_ (version 3.7.X) was selected.
-Python was selected in part due to the author's familiary with the language and due to Python being a widely adopted and approachable lanuage with extensive standard library and third-party open source libraries.
-A 'requirements.txt' is provided in the GitHub repository that documents thte third-party libraries used.
+Python was selected in part due to the author's familiarity with the language and due to Python being a widely adopted and approachable language with extensive standard library and third-party open source libraries.
+A 'requirements.txt' is provided in the GitHub repository that documents the third-party libraries used.

 .. _Python: https://www.python.org/